 The ECQB is made available only to the NCAs and only for the purpose of TK examinations.
 It is not publicly available.
 The ECQB is an asset of great significance for aviation safety.
 It is also subject to IPR protection.
 It is therefore of key importance to protect the question bank from misuse and leakage.
 All organisations and persons involved in the process must ensure that the question bank is kept confidential and that the intellectual property rights of its owners are respected.
 All violations brought to the attention of EASA or the Member States will be investigated and enforcement measures may be applied.

-If you wish to report a violation of confidentiality and IPR, please use the form for reporting violation of confidentiality and IPR.
+If you wish to report a violation of confidentiality and IPR, please use the form provided under the Downloads Section below.

 EASA is committed to respecting the privacy of all persons involved in the ECQB process.
 Within the framework of the ECQB process, all personal data provided by those persons are dealt with in compliance with Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data – or any other Regulation that will supersede the aforementioned one.
 Should you need more information regarding the data EASA processes and your rights, you can contact ecqb [at] easa.europa.eu.